 I am a visiting professor this year at Davidson, my research interests reside in aspects of social demography, global political economy, and development.

-My research relies primarily on quantitative data and methods.
-Broadly speaking, my research agenda attempts to contribute an answer to the following perennial questions: How is global socioeconomic inequality produced and reproduced?
-How are populations in the Global South (and of socio-economically disadvantaged groups in the Global North) affected by the socioeconomic changes that globalization creates?
-To that end, I read research from Social Demography on changing patterns of health and health inequality in the Global South; Development research on (de)construction of development as a global agenda; and Political Economy works on North-South institutional ties, especially studies on the engagement between sub-Saharan African nation-states and International Financial Institutions, such as the IMF and the World Bank.
+Broadly speaking, my research agenda attempts to contribute an answer to the following perennial questions: how is global socioeconomic inequality produced and reproduced?; how are populations in the global south (and of socio-economically disadvantaged groups in the global north) affected by the socioeconomic changes that globalization creates?
+To that end, I read research from social demography on changing patterns of health and health inequality in the global south; development research on (de)construction of development as a global agenda; and global political economy works on north-south institutional ties, especially studies on the engagement between sub-Saharan African nation-states and international financial institutions, such as the International Monetary Fund and the World Bank.

 SOC 243 Global Health & Social Inequalities

 SOC 260 Social Statistics

 SOC 387 Political Economy of African Development

 SOC 392 Quantitative Data Analysis